2018 Work Weekend Policies and Guidelines

 If your camp is placed on previously-unoccupied ground which requires more preparation work, please inquire as to how to best coordinate preparing your camp’s site during WW.

-Theme camps with large commitments for pre-event setup can erect some infrastructure on Sunday to be left through the event.
+Theme camps with large commitments for pre-event setup can erect some infrastructure.
 This is not intended to replace Early Arrival.
 Small amounts of equipment can be cached by theme camps (organized, covered with a tarp).

 Art which requires more complicated setup (e.g. structures constructed on site, complicated integration with trees) can start erection during this weekend.
 Artists are encouraged to consider early arrival as well.